mapbender/mapbender/docs/CONTRIBUTING.md

 ### Create a bundle description class

-Bundles can contain templates, elements, roles, administration manager menu items or ACL classes.
+Bundles can contain templates, elements, roles, administration manager menu items and more.
-A bundle class file describes which templates, elements or ACL classes are delivered and available for the bundle.
+A bundle class file describes which templates and elements are delivered and available for the bundle.
 The name of the bundle description file should contain the full name of the bundle and its class name, like this:

 > `MapbenderMapbenderNameBundle.php`

-The description class should extend the *MapbenderBundle* class.
+The description class should extend the `Symfony\Component\HttpKernel\Bundle\Bundle` class.

-#### Register bundle components

-Methods available to rewrite from *MapbenderBundle*:

-* **getElements**: Should return a list of element classes provided by the bundle.
-Each entry in the array should have a fully qualified class name.
-* **getTemplates**: List of template classes provided by bundle.
-Each entry in the array is a fully qualified class name.
-* **getManagerControllers**: List of controllers to be embedded into administration manager interface.
-The list must be an array of arrays, each giving the integer weight, name, route and array of route prefixes to match against.
-* **getACLClasses**: List of ACL bundle classes.
-* **getRoles**: List of bundle roles.
-The list must be an array with
-  * name: String, must start with ROLE_, e.g. `ROLE_USER_ADMIN`.
-  * title: String, human readable, e.g. "Can administrate users"
-  * @return array roles.

 ### Create composer package

 Create a `composer.json` as described in the example.

-Don't forget to fill it up:
+Don't forget to fill in:

 * **authors**: Is required in order to know the technical director of the [modules].
 * **name**: Unique name of the [module].
 You can check the existence by the [composer packagist](https://packagist.org/) service.